f37/f37.github.io/_posts/2017-10-09-prio-exp-repl.md

 ## Introduction

 One reason of the great success in Reinforcement Learning (RL) was the introduction of experience replay.
 This smooths the training distribution uniformly over past behavior of the RL agent.
-Unfortunately this implies transitions get replayed regardless of their significance.
+Unfortunately this implies transitions get replayed regardless of their significance in the frequency of being experienced.

 This paper attacks this issue by prioritizing Experience and sample due to the underlying distribution.
 Assuming the TD-error gives a measure for how "uncertainty" a transition is, a first choice for prioritizing would be according to the transitions last TD-error.